opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ## Experimenting with OpenTelemetry Metrics in the OpenSearch demo environment

-The OpenSearch [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo) provides a practical demonstration of collecting, processing, and visualizing metric data through **OTel Metrics** from OpenTelemetry, following OpenTelemetry standards, and using the **Metrics** tool in OpenSearch Dashboards.
+The OpenSearch [`opentelemetry-demo` repository](https://github.com/opensearch-project/opentelemetry-demo) provides a practical demonstration of collecting, processing, and visualizing metric data through **OpenTelemetry Metrics** from OpenTelemetry and using the **Metrics** tool in OpenSearch Dashboards.

 ### Visualizing OTel metrics in OpenSearch